MikeBishop/http-layering/draft-bishop-http-layering.md

 purposes of congestion control, leading to suboptimal behavior on the network.

+Servers which desired additional parallelism could game such implementations by exposing resources under multiple hostnames, causing the client implementations to open six connections *to each hostname* and gain an arbitrary amount of parallelism, to the detriment of functional congestion control.

 There were further attempts to improve the use of TCP in HTTP/1.1.
 HTTP Pipelining allowed the client to eliminate the round-trip that was incurred between the end of the server's response to one request